 Published in Aging Clinical and Experimental Research in 2013, Garzon et al’s study covered the benefits of melatonin on the elderly.
 The study showed that melatonin performed better than a placebo sugar pill to boost sleep scores and to alleviate symptoms of depression and anxiety.
 The authors also noted that melatonin positively assists in the discontinuation of hypnotic medications.24

-Medicine (Baltimore) 2016.
-Forty-five subjects were randomly divided into a tryptophan and control group during this 2-week study, with 24 taking tryptophan and 21 placebos.
+The Medicine Journal (Baltimore) published a 2016 study where 45 subjects were randomly divided into a tryptophan and control group during this 2-week study, with 24 taking tryptophan and 21 placebos.
 The outcomes were measured using the Athens Insomnia Scale score and the tryptophan group significantly performed better than the placebo group.
 Additionally, no serious adverse issues were reported for the duration of the study.25

 The Journal of Psychiatric Research in 1982 reviewed 40 controlled studies concerning the effects of L-tryptophan on sleep in humans.
 The bulk of evidence showed that L-tryptophan at doses of 1 gram or more produced betterment in subjective sleep scores and a decrease in the time it took to get to sleep.
 The most positive results occurred in those with mild insomnia, or in subjects reporting difficultly falling asleep.
 They found the results for severe insomniacs to be mixed depending on the study reviewed.26